danieljbk/myAlarm/README.md

 # Note:
 - myAlarm will continue to play until you terminate the Terminal.
-- You may enter floating-point values for the minutes, such as 0.25 or 3.5.
+- For minutes, you may enter floating-point values such as 0.25 or 3.14.
 - It is recommended that you restart the kernal after running myAlarm once to avoid playback glitches.

 # Caution: